AS 91434 clarification

 Awarding Excellence

-For Excellence, showing initiative in gathering and selecting evidence commonly includes either using at least one source that is beyond the school and beyond the internet, or selecting a good amount of worthwhile evidence from at least one source that is challenging (e.g. difficult to read, very lengthy or written in an archaic or academic way).
+For Excellence, showing initiative in the gathering and selecting of evidence commonly includes either using at least one source that is beyond the school and beyond the internet, or selecting a good amount of worthwhile evidence from at least one source that is challenging (e.g. difficult to read, very lengthy or written in an archaic or academic way).

 Following a research process

 The completion of preliminary reading (see the second and third bullet points of Explanatory Note 3) before the creation of the focusing question(s) may help to ensure that appropriate focusing question(s) are created that are neither too broad, nor too narrow.
+Only one focus question is required.